What is Anemia?

 Following are the list of factors associated with the increased risk of anaemia:

 - Loss of blood

 - Having a diet that is consistently low in minerals and vitamins

 - A history of certain infections, blood diseases and autoimmune disorders

 - Exposure alcoholism and other toxic chemicals, that affect the production of a red blood cell.

 - What happens if the patients suffering from Anaemia is left untreated?

-If the patients suffering from Anaemia is left untreated, it may result into a various health problems, including, severe fatigue, heart related disorders, caused by the lack of oxygen in the blood, Pregnancy complications like giving birth to a premature baby, acute, severe anemia, and can also lead to life-threatening complications which can also lead to a death of a patient.
+If the patients suffering from Anaemia is left untreated, it may result into various health problems, including, severe fatigue, heart-related disorders, caused by the lack of oxygen in the blood, Pregnancy complications like giving birth to a premature baby, acute, severe anemia, and can also lead to life-threatening complications which may result in death of a patient.